The openworked extra-thin Royal Oak Tourbillon epitomizes the expression of our savoir-faire.

 Extra-thin Royal Oak

-Precious metal has always been a staple material in fine watchmaking.
-Pink gold is composed of 75% fine gold, along with 5% silver and 20% copper, the latter proportion varies according to the desired color intensity.
+The precious metal has always been a staple feature of Fine Watchmaking.
+Composed of 75% fine gold, along with 5% silver and 20% copper, the latter proportion varies according to the desired colour intensity.
 Audemars Piguet also uses two other forms of gold: yellow and white.

 Selfwinding Royal Oak

-Platinum is 30 times more rare than gold, in fact it is the most exclusive metal in the field of fine watchmaking.
-It is also used in its purest form, at 95%.
-Its malleability makes it particularly difficult to handle.
+Platinum is 30 times rarer than gold, in fact the most exclusive metal in the field of fine watchmaking.
+It is also used in it’s purest form, at 95%.
+It’s malleability makes it particularly difficult to handle.

 No watchmaker uses carbon like Audemars Piguet.
-Based on an innovative method, 1mm diameter carbon wire strands are molded by extreme pressure and heat.
-Beyond its lightness, forged carbon offers the advantage of making parts with straight edges and sharp angles.
+Based on an innovative method, 1mm diameter carbon wire strands and moulded by extreme pressure & heat.
+Beyond it’s lightness, forged carbon offers the advantage of making parts with straight edges and sharp angles.

-Audemars Piguet launched the world's first carbon luxury watch, the Royal Oak Offshore Alinghi Team.
+Audemars Piguet launched the world’s first carbon luxury watch, the Royal Oak Offshore Alinghi.

 Royal Oak Carbon Concept

 Grade 5 titanium, the most resistant and robust variety on the market, is ultra-rugged and twice as light as steel.
-Titanium boasts strong chemical stability and is hypoallergenic.
+Titanium boasts strong checmical stability, considered hypoallergenic.

 It Was to Change the Face of Modern Watchmaking